-The device described above can function only if the electron spins are efficiently injected/extracted in/from the channel.
-As there are no semiconductor ferromagnets at room temperature, to achieve the efficient injection/detection from metal ferromagnets in the semiconductor channel and vice versa, a thin tunneling barrier must be placed between the electrodes and the channels [20] to mitigate the spin impedance mismatch.
+The SpinMOSFET can function only, if the electron spins are efficiently injected/extracted in/from the channel.
+As there is no known semiconductor ferromagnet at room temperature, to achieve the efficient injection/detection from a metal ferromagnets in the semiconductor channel and vice versa, a thin tunneling barrier must be placed between the electrodes and the channels [20] to mitigate the spin impedance mismatch.
 However, the signal attributed to the spin injection [21] appears to be much weaker as compared to the large effect [22] currently attributed to the spin-dependent resonant tunneling [23-25], and the development of efficient ways to electrically inject spins from a ferromagnetic metal in a semiconductor has become an area of active research

-To summarize, although many fundamental challenges have been resolved and both a SpinFET and a SpinMOSFET have been successfully demonstrated, an enhancement of the on-current ratio between the parallel and anti-parallel source/drain magnetization alignment at room temperature remains one of the main challenges.
+Although many fundamental challenges have been resolved and both a SpinFET and a SpinMOSFET have been successfully demonstrated, an enhancement of the oncurrent ratio between the parallel and anti-parallel source/drain magnetization alignment at room temperature remains one of the main challenges.
 In addition, both SpinFET and SpinMOSFET still rely on the charge current to transfer the spin, which may set some limitations for the applicability of such devices in main-stream microelectronics in the future.
 Non-volatile devices based on MTJs possess the TMR suitable for practical applications and are reviewed below.